-On the other hand, I can climb indoor any time.
+On the other hand, I can climb indoors at any time when the gym is opened.
 I live pretty close to a climbing gym so I can climb as often as I like on my own schedule regardless of the weather.
 I do not have the same luxury climbing outdoor.
-When we climb outdoor, we would need at least a 3 day weekend road trip to make it worth while.
+When we climb outdoor, we would need at least a 3-day weekend road trip to make it worth while.
 Our climbing road trip does not happen as often as I would like.

 Advantage Outdoor Climbing